baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Ubuntu.md

 ### Install Python2.7 and Python runtime dependency package

-> + OpenEdge provides Python Runtime, which supports running code written in Python2.7.
-If you run OpenEdge in **native process mode**, you **MUST** firstly install Python2.7 and the package actually use.
-But, If you plan to start in ***docker container mode***, you do not need to perform the following steps.
+OpenEdge provides Python Runtime, which supports running code written in Python2.7.
+If you run OpenEdge in **Native process mode**, you **MUST** firstly install Python2.7 and the package actually use.
+But, If you plan to start in **Docker container mode**, you do not need to perform the following steps.

 Commands: